poloey/25_feni_nov_05/readme.md

 Today we have learned more about pdo.
 Earlier we used only `query` function.
 Today we have used `prepare`, `execute` and `bindParam` function.
 So same query we can write in following 3 ways.

+## Notice
+Tomorrow class is ON.
+So please come one time.
+Imran Tofael Israt you people will come  early and start crud.

 ### simple query
 ~~~php
 $connection = new PDO($dsn, $user, $password);